xanderstevenson/cisco-automation-certification-station/README.md

 ### Git Configuration for Large Files

-If you plan to contribute changes, configure Git to handle large files:
+If you plan to store your vectorizations in GitHub, configure Git to handle large files:

 ```bash
 # Increase Git's HTTP post buffer size